A journey of a thousand miles begins with a single step.

-In the 20-plus years I have been practicing as a clinical psychologist in Los Angeles, I have worked extensively with people facing various forms of emotional pain.
+In the 30 years I have been practicing as a clinical psychologist in Los Angeles, I have worked extensively with people facing various forms of emotional pain.
 For most, embarking on a path of healing and change by entering psychotherapy is a courageous first step.
 Beginning psychotherapy takes a leap of faith – to trust someone, build a new relationship and think, feel, change and grow.
 In a spirit of collaboration and acceptance, I am committed to working with you to achieve your goals in a safe, respectful therapeutic environment.

 My treatment philosophy is based on the belief that the practice of self-discovery creates more room for you to live your life to its fullest potential.
 I approach mental health and emotional challenges by weaving together mindfulness, mind-body integration, attachment theory and psychoanalytic and psychodynamic thinking.

 Psychotherapy is a highly personal process that relies on both verbal and non-verbal communication.
 For it to be most effective, you need to feel comfortable enough with your therapist to express yourself freely, and you need your therapist to be sensitive to the nuances of your language to fully understand you.
 If you speak English as a second language, even fluently, you may still feel more comfortable thinking, dreaming, feeling and expressing yourself in your native language.
 Therefore, it is very helpful to work with a therapist who speaks your language or who is at least familiar with the challenges and frustrations inherent in being unable to use your mother tongue.